When dad was put to death in the electric chair up state Fredericks was more than just sad: Now he was stuck with his mother. . .

 At some point, Hoop figured Sturgis, the alien, needed to be dealt with.
 However, he didn’t mention that part to anybody, just ran him over with his four-track.
 He probably meant to actually kill Sturgis but ended up only breaking his ankle.
 That’s when Sturgis came hobbling after him with the hoe and that’s why Hoop is sitting up there in intensive care at the moment.
 Fortunately, Sturgis gouged out what amounted to a teaspoon of brain matter and the doctor is saying Hoop is going to be fine.
 When I visited him yesterday, he was sitting up eating a cheeseburger and told me he knows now Sturgis isn’t an alien.
 I said, oh that’s good, Hoop.
 He told me yeah, because an alien wouldn’t have come after him with a tool as primitive as a hoe.
 I didn’t say shit I just listened to him chew.

-He peeked at his watch and was really looking forward to his morning cup of coffee.
-He’d already decided he was going to douse it with a little whole milk this time, not the skim, and tear open two packets of brown sugar instead of his usual one.
-And go with the dark roast.
-Whole hog.
+Belmar moaned, "Where am I?" peeking at his watch.
+He was looking forward to a nice cup of coffee, and already decided to douse it with a little whole milk, use two packs of sugar instead of one.
+Oh, and he’d go with the dark roast.
+Live a little.

 The other day a guy stopped by our place with a real fancy metal detector.
 He said he had noticed that our place was probably at least 100 years-old, and a good chunk of property so wondered if I would mind him looking around.
 I told him it was okay with me but wanted to accompany him and we should split anything that might be of value.
 He agreed, so off we went into the pasture.